MicrosoftDocs/azure-stack-docs/azure-stack/hci/update/azure-update-manager-23h2.md

 ## Troubleshoot updates

-To resume a previously failed update run or to troubleshoot other update run issues, see [Troubleshoot updates](../update/update-troubleshooting-23h2.md).
+In the Azure portal to resume a previously failed update run, browse to the failed update and select the **Try again** button.
+To troubleshoot other update run issues, see [Troubleshoot updates](../update/update-troubleshooting-23h2.md).